codecleaner-ai/playground/README.md

-# playground
+# codecleaner-playground
-Playground for the Code Cleaner AI application
+Playground for the Code Cleaner AI agent.